domoritz/leaflet-locatecontrol/README.md

 ## Developers

-Run the demo locally with `yarn start` or `npm run start` and then open [localhost:9000/demo/index.html](http://localhost:9000/demo/index.html).
+Run the demo locally with `npm start` and then open [http://localhost:9000](http://localhost:9000).

+The development server is a native Node.js script (`scripts/server.js`) that serves the project on port 9000.
+It does not require any external dependencies.
+Note that modern browsers treat `localhost` as a secure context, so HTTPS is not required for the Geolocation API to work.

-To generate the minified JS and CSS files, use [grunt](http://gruntjs.com/getting-started) and run `grunt`.
-However, don't include new minified files or a new version as part of a pull request.
-If you need SASS, install it with `brew install sass/sass/sass`.
+To generate the minified JS and CSS files, run `npm run build`.

 ## Prettify and linting